Key Metrics for eCommerce Performance Analysis

 • Strengthen referral programs

-Monitoring CAC helps you shift budget to the channels that bring the best customers.
+Monitoring CAC helps you shift the budget to channels that bring the best customers.

 Customer Lifetime Value (CLV)